 Autism Developmental Approach Therapies Association

-- We believe that a respectful, relationship-based approach reveals our children’s highest potential to relate, communicate, and think.
+- We believe that a respectful, relationship-based approach reveals our children’s potential to relate, communicate, and think.

 - We advocate for respectful developmental support over behavioural management.

-A developmental approach is a relationship-based approach that respects the natural process that development takes when a child’s individual differences are supported through safe, warm and nurturing relationships that take into account the child’s interests and current developmental stage.
+A developmental approach is a relationship-based approach that respects the natural process that development takes when a child’s individual and sensory differences are supported through safe, warm and nurturing relationships that take into account the child’s interests and current developmental stage.

 Through these safe, warm, and nurturing relationships, children develop the capacities to relate, communicate, and think through meaningful, emotional experiences in play.

 They share attention, engage and interact with others, learn to co-regulate with others and eventually self-regulate in emotionally charged situations, see another’s perspective, work with others to solve problems, create ideas, and think logically.

 Behavioral Challenges in Children with Autism and Other Special Needs: The Developmental Approach by Diane Cullinane, M.D.

 Engaging Autism by Stanley Greenspan, M.D. and Serena Wieder, PhD

 Social and Emotional Development in Early Intervention by Mona Delahooke, PhD